dgoppenheimer/pymol-notes/content/introduction/customizing-the-site.md

     custom_css = ["css/custom.css"]
 ```

-Now I need to figure out how what `css` to override.
+Now I need to figure out what `css` to override.

 From searching the web, I found an old issue on the hugo-theme-learn repository, [Configuration of the appearance of the copy-to-clipboard icons](https://github.com/matcornic/hugo-theme-learn/issues/54), where a user suggested using this `css`: